BHashemi2021/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 A summary t-test was performed on the suspension coil PSIs metric to determine the population mean across all available manufacturing lots and provide a source to compare other lots with this metric (Figure 6).
-As noticed in population t-test, the p-value for PSI is not significant (H0 is rejected) implying that suspension lots have different PSIs.
+As noticed, the population p-value (0.06) for PSI is not significant (H0 could not be rejected).